-- i.
-In Windsor, the purchase of 19 buses will allow the city to replace 16 buses that have exceeded their useful life, while expanding the fleet's capacity by 3 buses to meet system needs. - 1.
-Additionally, the construction and rehabilitation of sidewalks, pathways and bike lanes throughout the city will make it safer and easier for pedestrians and cyclists to commute to their destinations or to directly access public transit. - ii.
+- safer and easier for pedestrians and cyclists to commute to their destinations or to directly access public transit. - ii.
 In Tecumseh, the construction of a new 3 kilometre multipurpose pathway will link the Tecumseh Hamlet to the Tecumseh Transit Service, providing residents with easier access to public transit. - o The Government of Ontario is providing over \$10.5 million, while the City of Windsor is contributing more than \$25.1 million and the City of Tecumseh is contributing \$580,314. - o The Government of Canada is investing more than \$12.6 million through the Public Transit Infrastructure stream of the Investing in Canada infrastructure plan. - For more information, please visit: Canada and Ontario invest in public transit and active transportation infrastructure for Windsor and Tecumseh residents

-71. July 7th - Ontario Passes Legislation to Deliver Subways Faster
+73. July 7th - Ontario Passes Legislation to Deliver Subways Faster

-- o Ontario is building a modern, reliable and sustainable transit system for the 21st century that will get people moving, reduce congestion, and drive economic growth and job creation. - On July 7th, Bill 171, the Building Transit Faster Act, 2020, was passed into law. - The legislation enables the province to expedite the process of building Ontario's four priority transit projects, which will get people to where they want to go, reduce congestion, and drive economic growth and job creation. - The projects include the all-new Ontario Line, the Yonge North Subway Extension to Markham and Richmond Hill, the improved three-stop Scarborough Subway Extension, and the Eglinton Crosstown West Extension to Pearson airport. - For more information, please visit: Building Transit Faster Act: Removing Unnecessary Delays
+- o Ontario is building a modern, reliable and sustainable transit system for the 21st century that will get people moving, reduce congestion, and drive economic growth and job creation. - On July 7th, Bill 171, the Building Transit Faster Act, 2020, was passed into law. - The legislation enables the province to expedite the process of building Ontario's four priority transit projects, which will get people to where they want to go, reduce congestion, and drive economic growth and job creation. - i.
+The projects include the all-new Ontario Line, the Yonge North Subway Extension to Markham and Richmond Hill, the improved three-stop Scarborough Subway Extension, and the Eglinton Crosstown West Extension to Pearson airport. - For more information, please visit: Building Transit Faster Act: Removing Unnecessary Delays

-72. July 3rd - Canadian Armed Forces Depart Ontario Long-Term Care Homes
+74. July 3rd - Canadian Armed Forces Depart Ontario Long-Term Care Homes

-- The Ontario government expressed its gratitude to members of the Canadian Armed Forces who went above and beyond the call of duty to temporarily support high-priority long-term care homes during the height of the COVID-19 outbreak. - o The final team concludes its work today (July 3rd). - Under Operation LASER, the Canadian Armed Forces deployed teams consisting of nurses, medical technicians and additional personnel. - They have been working in Ontario long-term care homes since April providing staffing support and helping with infection prevention and control, and other duties such as cleaning and food preparation. - Over the course of their mission, the Canadian Armed Forces teams supported the following homes: Orchard Villa, Holland Christian Homes Grace Manor, Altamont Care Community, Eatonville Care Centre, Hawthorne Place Care Centre, Downsview Long Term Care, and Woodbridge Vista Care Community. - o The government recently announced the launch of an independent, non-partisan commission into Ontario's long-term care system beginning in July 2020. - The COVID-19 Action Plan: Long-Term Care Homes outlines the steps that the government is taking to protect residents and staff in long-term care homes.
+- The Ontario government expressed its gratitude to members of the Canadian Armed Forces who went above and beyond the call of duty to temporarily support high-priority long-term care homes during the height of the COVID-19 outbreak. - o The final team concludes its work today (July 3rd). - Under Operation LASER, the Canadian Armed Forces deployed teams consisting of nurses, medical technicians and additional personnel.

+- They have been working in Ontario long-term care homes since April providing staffing support and helping with infection prevention and control, and other duties such as cleaning and food preparation. - Over the course of their mission, the Canadian Armed Forces teams supported the following homes: Orchard Villa, Holland Christian Homes Grace Manor, Altamont Care Community, Eatonville Care Centre, Hawthorne Place Care Centre, Downsview Long Term Care, and Woodbridge Vista Care Community. - The government recently announced the launch of an independent, non-partisan commission into Ontario's long-term care system beginning in July 2020. - The COVID-19 Action Plan: Long-Term Care Homes outlines the steps that the government is taking to protect residents and staff in long-term care homes.

-73. July 3rd - Ontario Launches Online Training to Promote Safe Workplaces
+75. July 3rd - Ontario Launches Online Training to Promote Safe Workplaces